Physiotherapy BSc (full-time programme)

 Physiotherapy is a vocational degree and on successful completion of the course graduates may apply for registration with the Health and Care Professions Council and practice as a Physiotherapist in the UK.

-Our students come to us having attained a reasonably high entry criteria.
-Our students are committed to their studies, work solidly throughout the programme and perform very well on clinical placement.
+Our students come to us having attained a high entry criteria and our students are committed to their studies, work solidly throughout the programme and perform very well on clinical placement.
 Our students' passion for the profession and determination to achieve culminates in an excellent degree classification profile.
 In our experience our students are thought of very highly by clinicians whilst on clinical placements and there is some evidence that this translates well in terms of employment opportunities on graduation.

 All our students graduate after successfully completing 30 weeks of full-time clinical experience in a variety of healthcare settings reflective of current practice.
 Refer to the above section on course content for further information on clinical placements.